philippd/angular-deferred-bootstrap/README.md

     });
 ```

+**Note** that the services which are injected in your resolve functions will be instantiated again when the actual app starts.
+This means you can not save any state in your services in the resolve functions.

 ## Testing
 Since the constants that deferredBootstrapper adds to your applications module are not available in your unit tests, it makes sense to provide them in a global beforeEach():
 ```js